Sian Naftal

 About me

-I can provide you with a chance to talk about your feelings and experiences in a safe place with someone who will listen to and support you.
-I will seek to understand, not judge and will work with you to make sense and process your situation and help you make changes that improve your life.
+I can provide you with a chance to talk about your feelings and experiences in a safe place with someone who will listen and support you.
+I will seek to understand, not judge and will work with you to make sense and process your situation, and help you make changes that improve your life.

 • All types of pregnancy loss